Integration features

 Connecting Zoom takes about 1 minute.
 Authorize Plutio in your Zoom account, then enable Zoom for your booking types.

 The authorization grants Plutio permission to create, update, and delete meetings on your behalf.
 Plutio cannot access your existing meetings, recordings, or other Zoom data.
 The permission is specifically for meeting management related to bookings.
+Your existing Zoom meetings, personal meeting room, and recording library remain untouched by the integration.

 After connecting, you configure which booking types use Zoom.
 Discovery calls might use Zoom while phone consultations have no video link.
 Each booking type has its own video platform setting.